 persistence.remove(c);

-transaction.
-Again, in the client these functions are called on persistence, on the server they are called on session:
+.
+Again, in the client these functions are called on persistence

 persistence.transaction(function(tx) {